m3nin0-labs/burned.py/README.md

 **1. Core**

 The core of `burned.py` provides the fundamental functionalities of indexing and searching for fire data.
-Built on top of technologies like Spatialite and SQLModel, the core is versatile enough to support the development of RESTful APIs, CLI applications, and more.
+Built on top of technologies like [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index) and [SQLModel](https://sqlmodel.tiangolo.com/), the core is versatile enough to support the development of RESTful APIs, CLI applications, and more.

 **2. High-level API**